OsmanDeol/Sentinel-360-ai-turret/README.md

 - 💡 **Hardware Integration**: Built using Raspberry Pi, camera, servos, joystick.
 - 📷 **Video Feed & Recording**: Live feed with auto-lock, and recording during intrusions.

 ---
-# 🎯 Sentinel-360 AI Turret

-The Sentinel 360° is more than just a security camera — it's a real-time autonomous surveillance and tracking system powered by AI.
-Equipped with facial recognition, servo-based tracking, and emergency alert capabilities, it offers next-gen security intelligence for any environment.

----

----
 🛡️ Sentinel 360° AI Turret — Intelligent Surveillance & Tracking System